 The best way for your dog to consume Aloe Vera is to dilute it with a liquid such as a broth that can be mixed in with your pet’s food.
 Aloe Vera for dogs is perfectly safe.
 Its many vitamins, minerals, and polysaccharides can aid in digestive support, and it is safe as a daily supplement in your dog’s diet.

 Properly prepared Aloe Vera is safe to eat and a good way to obtain its many benefits.
 Nonetheless, to enjoy the benefits you must know what part of the Aloe plant is safe to eat.
-The ill effects of consuming whole leaf Aloe Vera can occur because of aloin, which is found in the latex lining under the plant's skin.
+The ill effects of consuming whole leaf Aloe Vera are caused by aloin, which is found in the latex lining under the plant's skin.
 In short, aloin free aloe vera for dogs is shown to be safe.

-Simple way to remove aloin, slice open an Aloe Vera leaf and you will see the clear, pale greenish gel that fills out the center encompassed by a yellowish sap or juice around the outer edge.
-That yellowish sap is the latex the plant produces and it should not be ingested by your dog so it needs to be thoroughly rinsed in clean water.
+A simple way to remove aloin is to slice open an Aloe Vera leaf and you will see the clear, pale greenish gel that fills out the center encompassed by a yellowish sap or juice around the outer edge.
+That yellowish sap is the latex the plant produces and it should not be ingested by your your dog or you so it needs to be thoroughly rinsed in clean water.

 Aloe latex consumed by humans or dogs can cause problems.
 Too much of the latex, its over-use, or even regular use will cause diarrhea, vomiting, loss of appetite and other ill side effects.
 The latex depletes your body of potassium and causes electrolyte imbalances.
 Aloin in aloe vera for dogs may cause muscle weakness, intestinal illnesses, and cardiac issues.
 Ingestion by your dog can also lead to vomiting and diarrhea, and urinary problems.
 Though rare, eating or drinking large quantities of Aloe latex can cause tremors in dogs.